 Note that in addition to the actual land charge, land charge interest ("Grundschuldzinsen") and ancillary charges ("Nebenleistung") are usually registered.

 What is land charge interest ("Grundschuldzinsen")?

-From a cost perspective it is good to know that the notary fees are only charged over land charge excluding the “Grundschuldzinsen” or the "Nebenleistungen".
+From a cost perspective, it is good to know that the notary fees are only charged over land charges excluding the "Grundschuldzinsen" or the "Nebenleistungen".

 What are the land charge auxiliary costs ("Nebenleistungen")?

 The land charge auxiliary payment also only comes into play in the event of a foreclosure.
 The bank could use the amount to cover the costs incurred for the foreclosure itself.
 Some banks do not include this charge.
 Others require an increase in the land charge of five to ten percent of the total loan amount.
 In the current market situation, most banks waive the right to charge auxiliary costs.

 Should I choose a book or letter land charge ("Buch- or Briefgrundschuld")?

 After certifying the buyer’s intent, the notary forwards the documents to the land registry of the relevant municipality.
 The entry in the land register can then take place in two ways: as a book land charge ("Buchgrundschuld") or as a letter land charge ("Briefgrundschuld").

 Book land charge: This is entered in Section III of the land register.

 Letter land charge: In addition to the entry in section III, the land registry will issue a land charge on a form from the Federal Printing Office ("Bundesdruckerei").